Reflection positivity and invertible topological phases: Introduction

-The main arguments about \emph{extended positivity} occur in~\S\ref{sec:6} and~\S\ref{sec:7}.
+The main arguments about \emph{extended positivity} occur in~\S\ref{sec:5}--\S\ref{sec:7}.
 Madsen-Tillmann spectra filter Thom spectra, which leads to a notion of a \emph{stable} invertible topological field theory: a map out of a Thom spectrum.
-There is a basic link between nonextended positivity and stability, which we establish in Theorem~\ref{thm:78} and Theorem~\ref{thm:82} using obstruction theory arguments.
-This results in an intermediate classification (Corollary~\ref{thm:86}) of invertible topological theories with reflection structure satisfying nonextended positivity.
-To address extended positivity we begin in~\S\ref{sec:7} by reformulating the positivity of hermitian metrics in categorical terms as a splitting of the inclusion of fixed points under the ``bar star'' involution.
-Bar star has an analog on the spectra in question, and in~\S\ref{subsec:7.2} we define the analogous splitting as a \emph{positivity structure} on an extended invertible theory with a reflection structure.
-Manipulations in equivariant stable homotopy theory then lead quickly to a proof of Theorem~\ref{thm:110}.
-Interestingly, a positivity structure is a trivialization of a ``real'' field theory of dimension~$n-1$, as we explain in Remark~\ref{thm:111}, and this could provide a starting point for investigating the noninvertible case, which we hope to pursue in the future.
+For invertible theories a reflection structure is a lift of~\eqref{eq:281} to an equivariant map of $\Z/2$-equivariant spectra.
+Section~\ref{sec:5} begins with a brief exposition of spectra and Borel equivariant stable homotopy theory, sufficient for the considerations in this paper.
+The involution on the domain that models generalized orientation-reversal is straightforward to construct from the group extension~\eqref{eq:281}.
+On the other hand, it is not clear \emph{a priori} how to model complex conjugation on the codomain, so in~\S\ref{sec:mssreal-structures} we give an extended discussion motivating our choice, Definition~\ref{def:2a}.
+We conclude~\S\ref{sec:5} by introducing spectra and spaces of ``higher super lines'', including Hermitian structures and a higher notion of positivity (Definition~\ref{thm:178}, Definition~\ref{thm:179}).
+There is a basic link between \emph{non-extended} positivity and stability, which we establish in Theorem~\ref{thm:78} and Theorem~\ref{thm:82} using obstruction theory arguments.
+This results in an intermediate classification (Corollary~\ref{thm:86}) of invertible topological theories with reflection structure satisfying non-extended positivity.
+We undertake a more systematic study in~\S\ref{sec:8}.
+There we define extended positivity for invertible field theories in terms of higher super lines and their embellishments.
+We give an intuitive construction of the space of invertible reflection positive theories, and then we identify its homotopy type in Theorem~\ref{thm:184}, whose proof occupies the second half of~\S\ref{sec:5}.
+Theorem~\ref{thm:110} is a corollary.